What is a Root Canal?

 The Root Canal Process at Westside Dental Center

 Root canals are typically completed in just one visit to our Plantation, FL dentist office.
 Most patients can receive the procedure with only the use of a local anesthetic.
 For patients with dental anxiety, Dr. Dham will discuss sedation dentistry options before treatment.
 These can include Nitrous Oxide, also known as laughing gas, and oral sedation administered via pill.
+Sedation dentistry calms patients’ nerves, allowing them to go through the procedure without pain or anxiety.

 Dr. Dham will begin by removing all decay from the tooth.
 This will clear out the infected tissue and relieve your tooth pain.
-A small instrument is inserted into the tooth’s canal to allow for a through cleaning.
+A small instrument is inserted into the tooth’s canal to allow for a thorough cleaning.
 Dr. Dham scrapes the diseased tissue from the root, and then thoroughly cleans the area to prepare for a dental crown.

 Before a crown can be placed, your tooth will be shaved down a little to give the crown ample space to attach properly.
 You will be given a temporary crown while the permanent crown is fabricated.
+In most cases, it takes about two weeks for your permanent crown to be created.

 Root Canal FAQs